2010 United States House of Representatives elections in Washington: District 3

 The 3rd district included Vancouver and part of Olympia.
-The district's population was 85 percent white and 6 percent Hispanic (see Race and ethnicity in the United States Census); 89 percent were high school graduates and 24 percent had received a bachelor's degree or higher.
+The district's population was 85 percent white and 6 percent Hispanic (see Race and ethnicity in the United States census); 89 percent were high school graduates and 24 percent had received a bachelor's degree or higher.
 Its median income was $54,813.
 In the 2008 presidential election the district gave 53 percent of its vote to Democratic nominee Barack Obama and 45 percent to Republican nominee John McCain.
-In 2010 the district had a Cook Partisan Voting Index of D+0.

 Democrat Brian Baird, who took office in 1999, was the incumbent.
 Baird was re-elected in 2008 with 64 percent of the vote.
 In 2010 Baird retired rather than seeking re-election.
-The candidates in the general election were Jaime Herrera Beutler, a Republican, and Dennis Heck, a Democrat, both of whom were members of the Washington House of Representatives.
+The candidates in the general election were Jaime Herrera Beutler, a Republican, and Denny Heck, a Democrat, both of whom were members of the Washington House of Representatives.
 Cheryl Crist, a Democratic Precinct Committee Officer, also ran as a Democrat; while David B. Castillo, a U.S. Navy veteran, and David W. Hedrick, a management accountant, also ran as Republicans.
 Norma Jean Stevens, a small business owner, ran as an independent candidate.
 Deb Wallace, a member of the Washington House of Representatives, Maria Rodriguez-Salazar, a nurse; and Craig Pridemore, a member of the Washington Senate, ran as Democrats but dropped out of the race in February, March and June 2010 respectively.
 Democrat Brendan Williams, a member of the state House of Representatives, announced in December 2009 that he would not run.
 Jon Russell, the mayor pro tem of Washougal, ran as a Republican but ended his campaign in February 2010.
 Richard DeBolt, the leader of the Republican party in the state House of Representatives, announced in January 2010 that he would not run.

 Herrera Beutler raised $1,557,221 and spent $1,534,650.
 Heck raised $1,988,495 and spent $1,965,997.
 Castillo raised $282,516 and spent £275,436.
 Crist raised $14,511 and spent $17,141.
 Hedrick raised $41,358 and spent $27,715.
 Pridemore raised $114,782 and spent $114,681.
 Russell raised $30,478 and spent $30,479.
 Wallace raised $56,907 and spent the same amount.